Kaba Diawara

 Kaba Diawara (born 16 December 1975) is a football manager and former player who played as a striker.
-He has been head coach of the Guinea national football team since October 2021.

-Diawara played for French teams Sporting Toulon, Bordeaux, Rennes, Olympique de Marseille, Nice, Paris Saint-Germain, and Arles-Avignon, for English clubs Blackburn Rovers, West Ham United and Arsenal and for clubs in Spain and Turkey.
+Diawara played for French teams Sporting Toulon, Bordeaux, Rennes, Marseille, Nice, Paris Saint-Germain and Arles-Avignon, for English clubs Blackburn Rovers, West Ham United and Arsenal, and for clubs in Spain and Turkey.
 Diawara was born in France and represented the country at under-21 level before playing senior international football for Guinea.

 Club career

 Beginnings in France

-Born in Toulon, Diawara at first played in 1993 for Toulon and then journeyed to Bordeaux a year later.
-With Bordeaux he played in the 1997 Coupe de la Ligue Final.
-After six years at the club he moved to Premier League club Arsenal in January 1999.
-Six months after he left Bordeaux they won the 1999 Ligue 1 title.
+Born in Toulon, Var, Diawara at first played in 1993 for Toulon and then journeyed to Bordeaux a year later.
+With Bordeaux, he played in the 1997 Coupe de la Ligue Final.
+After six years at the club, he moved to Premier League club Arsenal in January 1999.
+Six months after he left Bordeaux they won the 1999 Division 1 title.

 Premier League

 He made his debut for Arsenal on 31 January 1999 in a league match against Chelsea.
 He went on to make 15 appearances for Arsenal, 12 of which were in the league, but failed to score as Arsenal were involved in an ultimately unsuccessful title race with Manchester United.